Home Products Tour Support Contact Us Blog Resources Buy

 Definition

-Net equity value is defined as the difference between the business' net liquid assets and its long-term liabilities.
+Net equity value is defined as the difference between the fair market value of business assets and its liabilities.

 What It Means

-Net equity value is used by the Multiple of Discretionary Earnings business valuation method.
-The method defines net liquid assets of the business as the difference between its current , minus inventory; and current liabilities, minus the short-term portion of the long-term debt.
+Net equity value is one measure of business value produced by the Multiple of Discretionary Earnings business valuation method.
+The method also requires an adjustment for liquid assets of the business as the difference between its current , minus inventory; and current liabilities, minus the short-term portion of the long-term debt.

 Valuing a business on the net equity basis

-You can determine the net equity value by subtracting the long-term debt to be assumed by the business buyer, if any, from the net liquid .
+You can determine the net equity value by subtracting the total debt used to finance business operations or its acquisition, if any, from the business enterprise value.